 North Atlanta ENT & Allergy Pediatric Patients

-Dr. Hoffman and Dr. Van Deusen have advanced knowledge in pediatrics to treat your child.
+Our providers and support staff have advanced knowledge in pediatrics to treat your child.
 Our practice rarely needs to refer patients out, even for complicated medical conditions.
 Our goal is to provide your child with the best care while putting you at ease before and during appointments.
 We want to provide you with enough information for you to make the best decision for your son or daughter.

 Preparing Your Child For A Visit